flittle8/cupper/content/patterns/structure and semantics/bold-italics.md

 These four elements are often misused.
 Determining whether or not these elements have been applied correctly throughout the book is not only a laborious task, but, arguably, it's a job for the book's editor and not the book's remediators.
 Therefore, we're not going to worry about fixing up any code related to italics or bolding.
 We will assume, for better or worse, that the most appropriate markup has been applied.

 If the intent is to use emphasis and bolding for purely stylistic reasons, then CSS may be used.
 You may come across something similiar to the below example where the ```<span>``` element (which doesn't have any meaning on its own) is used with the class attribute ```ital``` in order to present the text as italicized using CSS.
+The text that's wrapped in span tags will be rendered as italicized text in reading systems, but will have no meaning associated with it.

 {{<code>}}